MeepleCodes/ffxiv_macro/README.md

     - Owner
     - Tags
   - Authentication and user management
+    - Privacy policy and ToS :<
+    - Upgrading anonymous users (merge by assigning all anonymous user's macros to existing auth)
   - Loading/browsing could eventually use something like https://github.com/bvaughn/react-window for lazy loading
 - Icons from https://xivapi.com/MacroIcon
 - Tags for macros.
 Use XIVAPI for lists of applicable tags?